thisdavej/ds18b20-raspi/readme.md

 ### readSimpleF([decimals], [callback(error, reading)])

-Display temperature (degF) of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
+Get temperature (degF) of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)

 ```js
 const tempF = sensor.readSimpleF();